Are you investor seeking opportunities with a social impact?

 About the SIIG

 Social Venture Partners Denver (SVP Denver) partner-members are philanthropists who collaborate with Colorado foundations to unleash the next generation of givers and improve the lives of those who struggle most in the Denver metro area.
 Our Social Impact Investor Group (SIIG) meets on a quarterly basis to collaborate and learn from one another.
-Our investments are traditionally in the form of a program-related investment (PRI) or an equity investment.
+Our investments are traditionally in the form of a low interest loan or an equity investment.

 Only current SVP Denver partner-members may participate in SIIG meetings and, in most cases, investments they choose to make are from their personal funds, not a pooled fund.
 For more information about becoming an SVP Denver partner and joining the SIIG, e-mail us.